Anton Mussert: 1940

 A state of siege was declared by the Dutch government in April 1940 after the foreign correspondent for The New York Times, Vladimir Poliakov, reported that Mussert's followers were preparing to kidnap Queen Wilhelmina as part of a coup.

 On 10 May, German troops invaded the Netherlands and Mussert was permitted to suppress all political parties other than the NSB.

 Mussert was not appointed prime minister of the occupied nation.
-Instead, Austrian Nazi Artur Seyss-Inquart was appointed as the Reichskommissar, while Berlin summoned Mussert to control his uncooperative countrymen.
+Instead, Austrian Nazi Arthur Seyss-Inquart was appointed as the Reichskommissar, while Berlin summoned Mussert to control his uncooperative countrymen.
 Mussert responded by working with the Gestapo in stopping resistance to the German occupation.
 On 21 June 1940 Mussert agreed to have NSB members train with the SS-Standarte 'Westland'.
-On 11 September, Mussert instructed Henk Feldmeijer, to organise the Nederlandsche SS (Dutch SS) as a division of the NSB.
+On 11 September, Mussert instructed Henk Feldmeijer to organise the Nederlandsche SS (Dutch SS) as a division of the NSB.
 Mussert had nothing to do with the raising of an all-Dutch volunteer SS unit, the SS-Freiwilligen-Legion Niederlande.
 Regardless, thousands of Dutch citizens were arrested.

 1941–1945

 In February 1941, Mussert agreed to and oversaw the formation of the 23rd SS Volunteer Panzer Grenadier Division Nederland, which trained in Hamburg.
 In November 1941, the formation was ordered to the Eastern Front near Leningrad, under the overall command of Army Group North.
 The division acquitted itself well alongside its German allies, but suffered large losses.

 On 8 December 1941, the independent Dutch administration in the Dutch East Indies declared war on Japan, the ally of Nazi Germany.
 After the Japanese invasion and occupation and the subsequent internment of 100,000 Dutch civilians and 50,000 military personnel, Mussert requested a meeting with Hitler.
 On 13 December 1942, Hitler declared Mussert to be "Leider van het Nederlandse Volk" (Leader of the Dutch People).

 Having lost control of the Dutch SS and the military units that were serving in the Wehrmacht to his Nazi masters, Mussert had his last meeting with Hitler in May 1943, where he was told that he would never have political control.
-Following the unsuccessful Operation Market Garden in September 1944, that included a supporting strike by Dutch railway workers, the German authorities forbade food transport by rail, resulting in the Hongerwinter of 1944/45, during which 18,000 died.
-Throughout the crisis, Mussert stayed silent, for fear of losing what little power he had left.
+Following the unsuccessful Operation Market Garden in September 1944, which included a supporting strike by Dutch railway workers, the German authorities forbade food transport by rail, resulting in the Hongerwinter of 1944/45 during which 18,000 died.
+Throughout the crisis, Mussert stayed silent for fear of losing what power he had left.
 By the end of the war, 205,901 Dutch men and women had died.
 The Netherlands had the highest per capita death rate of all German-occupied countries in Western Europe, 2.36%.
 Another 30,000 died in the Dutch East Indies, either while fighting the Japanese or in camps as Japanese POWs.
 Dutch civilians were held in those camps as well.